felixlopz/hubrise-test-task/content/apps/ikentoo/en/connect-hubrise.md

 ---
-title: Getting started
+title: Connect to HubRise
 position: 2
 layout: documentation
 meta:
-  title: Getting Started Guide for the HubRise iKentoo Bridge
+  title: Connect iKentoo with HubRise
   description:
 ---

 ## Setup

-iKentoo Bridge connects iKentoo iPad POS (Lightspeed Restaurant K Series) to a Hubrise location.
-You must set up a connection for each of the locations you want to connect to iKentoo.
+iKentoo Bridge connects your iKentoo POS (Lightspeed Restaurant K Series) to a HubRise location.
+You must set up a connection for each of the locations you want to connect.

 To connect iKentoo to a specific location: